Marc Anthony Collection

-The Marc Anthony Collection is an American lifestyle brand created by American recording artist Marc Anthony that is sold exclusively at Kohl's department stores and Kohls.com.
+The Marc Anthony Collection is an American lifestyle brand created by American recording artist Marc Anthony that is sold exclusively at Kohl's department stores and on Kohls website: Kohls.com.
 In November 2010, Kohl's announced a partnership with Anthony and his then-wife Jennifer Lopez.
 Originally marketed as "the first celebrity couple to simultaneously design collections for one retailer", following Anthony and Lopez's divorce, the lines were marked as two separate brands.
 The Marc Anthony Collection consists of sportswear, dress shirts, neckwear, accessories, suit separates, sport coats, and shoes, while the Jennifer Lopez Collection includes contemporary sportswear, dresses, handbags, jewelry, shoes, and sleepwear along with a home collection of bedding and towels.

 Background

 Anthony became interested in fashion after Tommy Hilfiger called him and discussed the importance of clothing.
-Anthony stated that: "I realized that for me it was more important to be comfortable in clothes and look cool, but to feel comfortable in it".
+Anthony said, "I realized that for me it was more important to be comfortable in clothes and look cool, but to feel comfortable in it".
 Anthony added that he concentrated on the attention to detail in his line, which he said is for anybody who's into "great quality clothes at a cheap price point".

 Development

 Anthony and Lopez's partnership with Kohl's was announced during a press conference at the London Hotel in Los Angeles, California on November 18, 2010.
 The deal was aimed at including men's and women's clothing, as well as homewares.
-Lopez's collection was revealed to feature women's dresses, sportswear, handbags, and jewelry, while Anthony's was to contain men's dress shirts, ties, sports coats, and shoes.
+Lopez's collection contained women's dresses, sportswear, handbags, and jewelry, while Anthony's contained men's dress shirts, ties, sports coats, and shoes.
 Kohl's expected "the his-and-hers line" to expand into home accessories over time.
 The new venture was expected to generate up to $3 billion in additional sales for Kohl's in its first year alone."
 When asked why he decided to do a line for Kohl's, Anthony stated that: "I've been approached in the past to create a line, but I never saw myself as a fashionista or designer.
 It wasn't until I met with Kohl's and understood their vision and it was in line with everything I felt.
 I wouldn't say it was about fashion, it was just good quality, well-made, practical clothing."

 Following the couple's separation in July 2011, it was announced that the line would go forward as two separate clothing lines.
 A spokesperson told Women's Wear Daily that: "The Jennifer Lopez and Marc Anthony brands have always been positioned as two separate, distinctive collections that offer high-quality contemporary style for men and women, and we look forward to a successful September launch."
-Rick Darling, the president of LF USA, which is sublicensing the brands to Kohl's exclusively, added: "We have two separate agreements with Jennifer and Marc and always intended to have separate lines.
+Rick Darling, the president of LF USA, which is sub-licensing the brands to Kohl's exclusively, added: "We have two separate agreements with Jennifer and Marc and always intended to have separate lines.
 [Their split] doesn't impact the agreements in any way."